Main area Specialist Occupational Therapist Learning Disabilities Grade NHS AfC: Band 6

 8. Provide supervision for junior staff.

-We are a forward thinking and dynamic Trust with a real commitment to staff development.
+We are an award-winning and CQC rated good health and social care Trust delivering integrated services across Hull, East, and North Yorkshire.
+We are a forward-thinking and dynamic Trust with a real commitment to staff development.
 We value our colleagues and invest in them to ensure they have the right skills to deliver outstanding care.

 We recognise the positive value of diversity and promote equality whilst challenging discrimination.
 We welcome and encourage job applications from people of all backgrounds.